José Ferrer (Puerto Rican footballer)

 José Ferrer (born 16 June 1996) is a Puerto Rican professional football player who plays for the Puerto Rican national team.

 He debuted internationally on 24 March 2019 in a match against Grenada in a 0–2 defeat in the CONCACAF Nations League qualifying rounds, securing their position in League C.

-In 15 October 2019, Ferrer scored his first goal for Puerto Rico in match against Anguilla in a 2–3 victory in the CONCACAF Nations League.
+On 15 October 2019, Ferrer scored his first goal for Puerto Rico in a match against Anguilla in a 2–3 victory in the CONCACAF Nations League.